apache/mxnet/docs/static_site/src/pages/api/cpp/docs/tutorials/multi_threaded_inference.md

 8. Graph rewrites with subgraph API currently not supported.
 9. Frontend API Changes to support multi threaded inference.
 10. Multi threaded inference with threaded engine with Module/Symbolic API and C Predict API are not currently supported.
-11. Exception thrown with wait_to_read in individual threads can cause issues.
-Calling invokes from each thread and calling WaitAll after thread joins should still work fine.
+11. Exception thrown with `wait_to_read` in individual threads can cause issues.
+Calling invoke from each thread and calling WaitAll after thread joins should still work fine.

-## Future TODOs
+## Future Work

+Future work includes Increasing model coverage and addressing most of the limitations mentioned under Current Limitations except the training use case.
+For more updates, please subscribe to discussion activity on RFC: https://github.com/apache/incubator-mxnet/issues/16431.